 Click to enlargeWith metal 3D printing, ExOne delivers its industry-leading part density through its patented Triple ACT advanced compaction technology, which also ensures a high level of consistency and repeatability across the entire build area.

 In fact, our part density variability across the build area is now 0.3%, and we can achieve post-sintering dimensional tolerances of 1-2.5% on a first print run.
 Because binder jetting is currently an iterative process for optimization, we routinely achieve dimensional tolerances of less than 1% with two to three builds.
-However, we are working with software companies, such as Ansys and Altair, to develop software models that reduce the number of iterations required to achieve the highest results and extract the full value binder jetting can deliver.
+However, we are working with software companies, such as Altair and Ansys, to develop software models that reduce the number of iterations required to achieve the highest results and extract the full value binder jetting can deliver.

 How does binder jetting differ from other additive techniques?